The plant Monarch butterflies depend on for survival.

 What are Poison Ivy, Copperhead Snakes, and Ticks?

-Nicknamed for standing alone, these trees indicate a more open habitat once exisited on the Nature School property.
+Nicknamed from an animal, these large stand alone trees indicate a more open habitat once exisited on the Nature School property.

 What is a Wolf Tree / Grandfather Tree?

-The interconnected relationships between organisms in an ecosystem.
+The interconnected relationships between organisms in an entire ecosystem.

 What is a food web?